TV might get the most attention, but there’s nothing that compares with direct mail in getting people out to the polls to vote.

 Talking about a candidate’s background is okay, but only if it frames how it qualifies them for the office they’re seeking.
 Voters want to know “What’s in it for me?”
 Answer how your candidate will help solve their problems.

-3. Use engaging photos
+3. Use engaging and inspirational photos

 Put the best face on your campaign (and candidate) by using sharp, high-resolution images.
 Official-looking headshots are fine, but informal and candid action shots help the voter connect with the candidate in a real way.